CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

     - **Action Type:** Passive
     - **Power Point Cost:** -
     - **Requirements:** None
     - **Description:** You have a superpowered sense, such as Echolocation or X-Ray Vision.
-This prevents you from suffering a Penalty Die when targetting a character you would not normally sense.
+This prevents you from suffering a Penalty Die when targeting a character you would not normally sense.
 - **Wall Climbing**
     - **Action Type:** Passive
     - **Power Point Cost:** -